Tintin in the Land of the Soviets: Later publications

-As The Adventures of Tintin became more popular in Western Europe, and some of the rarer books became collectors' items, the original printed edition of Tintin in the Land of the Soviets became highly valued and unauthorized editions began to be produced.
+As The Adventures of Tintin became more popular in Western Europe, and some of the rarer books became collector's items, the original printed edition of Tintin in the Land of the Soviets became highly valued and unauthorized editions began to be produced.
 As a result, Studios Hergé published 500 numbered copies to mark the series' 40th birthday in 1969.
 This encouraged further demand, leading to the production of further "mediocre-quality" unlicensed editions, which were sold at "very high prices".
 To stem this illegal trade, Hergé agreed to a 1973 republication as part of the Archives Hergé collection, where it appeared in a collected volume alongside Tintin in the Congo and Tintin in America.
 With unofficial copies continuing to be sold, Casterman produced a facsimile edition of the original in 1981.
 Over the next decade, it was translated into nine languages, with an English-language edition translated by Leslie Lonsdale-Cooper and Michael Turner published by Sundancer in 1989.
 This edition was republished in 1999 for the 70th anniversary of Tintin in the Land of the Soviets.

 Sociologist John Theobald noted that by the 1980s, the book's plot had become "socially and politically acceptable" in the western world as part of the Reaganite intensification of the Cold War and increased hostility towards Marxism and socialism.
 This cultural climate allowed it to appear "on hypermarket shelves as suitable children's literature for the new millennium".
 That same theme prevented its publication in Communist Party-governed China, where it was the only completed adventure not translated by Wang Bingdong and officially published in the early 21st century.

 In 2017, two French colour versions were created by Casterman and Moulinsart.